frc461/Rowdy24/doc/robot/commands/INTAKE_CARRIAGE.md

 # Intake Carriage Command

-The Intake Carriage command is used to turn on both the intake and carriage during teleop and auto.
-If the robot already has a note, it stops running the intake to prevent picking up more than one note.
-When the command ends the intake and carriage speeds are both set to 0.
+The Intake Carriage command turns on both the intake and carriage.
+The command is triggered by a controller during teleop or called in the autonomous command.
+Logic is incorporated to regulate intake and carriage power to prevent rule violations, e.g. picking up multiple notes.

 ## Initialize